List of Bob's Burgers episodes

-The first season was released on DVD on April 17, 2012 in Region 1 by 20th Century Fox Home Entertainment.
+The first season was released on DVD on April 17, 2012, in Region 1 by 20th Century Fox Home Entertainment.
 Bob's Burgers' first season averaged 5.07 million viewers in the 2010–11 television season, with the season's first episode, "Human Flesh", being the highest-rated new series premiere of the television season.
 The second season of Bob's Burgers averaged 4.18 million viewers, as part of the 2011–12 television season and the third season consisted of an average of 4.11 million views per episode in the 2012–13 television season.
-The first season consisted of 13 episodes, the second consisted of 9, the third consisted of 23, the fourth consisted of 22, the fifth consisted of 21, the sixth consisted of 19, the seventh consisted of 22, the eighth consisted of 21, and the ninth season onwards consists of 22.
 While season 1 received mostly mixed reviews, since season 2, Bob's Burgers has received positive reviews from critics.

-On January 26, 2023, Fox renewed the show for 14th and 15th production cycles.
+On April 2, 2025, it was announced that Bob's Burgers would be renewed for four more seasons in what is considered a "mega deal" with parent company Disney.
+This renewal will take the show through the 2028–29 television season.